mmkal/pgkit/packages/client/readme.md

 ### sql.fragment

 Lets you create reusable SQL fragments, for example a where clause.
+Note that right now, fragments do not allow parameters.

 ```typescript
 const condition = sql.fragment`id = 1`